-The Northern Ireland Cancer Network (NICaN) is a strategic clinical networks that brings together those who use, provide and commission services to make improvements in patient pathways using an integrated, whole system approach.
+The Northern Ireland Cancer Network (NICaN) is a strategic clinical network that brings together those who use, provide and commission services to make improvements in patient pathways using an integrated, whole system approach.

 We do not actively deliver patient care but work in collaboration with Health and Social Care organisations, academic organisations, charities, cancer specialists and service users, to improve cancer services.
 Our focus is on delivering safe and effective care, improving cancer clinical outcomes and enhancing patients and carers experience and quality of life.

-Clinical Refrence Groups ( CRGs) form the clinical structure of NICaN.
+Clinical Reference Groups (CRGs) form the clinical structure of NICaN.
 They have a diverse membership drawn from multidisciplinary teams covering primary, secondary and tertiary care who care for patients within individual cancer sites across Northern Ireland.

 NICaN supports our members to:

 - deliver cancer services that are evidence based